Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Preliminaries

 Here, we explain the circuit-level noise model and how to decode under this noise model using the integer programming decoder.
 The circuit-level noise model is a noise model that assumes every operation in a quantum circuit, including state preparations, gate operations, idling operations (i.e., when no operation is being performed), and measurements, can suffer from errors.
 To define the circuit-level noise model, we first introduce a depolarizing channel.
 The depolarizing channel is defined as

 where $p$ is a physical error probability, $\rho_1$ is a density operator of a single qubit, and $\rho_2$ is a density operator of two qubits.
-Then, the circuit-level noise model is defined as follows: \begin{enumerate}[(i)] \item Each single-qubit gate (including identity gate) acts ideally, followed by the single-qubit depolarizing channel $\mathcal{E}_1$ with the probability $p$. \item Each two-qubit gate acts ideally, followed by the two-qubit depolarizing channel $\mathcal{E}_2$ with the probability $p$. \item Each state preparation fails with the probability $p$, and an orthogonal state is prepared. \item Each measurement fails with the probability $p$, and the measurement outcome is inverted. \end{enumerate}
+Then, the circuit-level noise model is defined as follows: \begin{enumerate}[(i)] \item Each single-qubit gate (including identity gate) acts ideally, followed by the single-qubit depolarizing channel $\mathcal{E}_1$ with the probability $p$. \item Each two-qubit gate acts ideally, followed by the two-qubit depolarizing channel $\mathcal{E}_2$ with the probability $p$. \item Each state preparation fails with probability $p$, and an orthogonal state is prepared. \item Each measurement fails with probability $p$, and the measurement outcome is inverted. \end{enumerate}

-The task of the decoding is to estimate the most likely errors given a syndrome.
+The task of a decoding is to estimate the most likely errors given a syndrome.
 Under the circuit-level noise, a syndrome is not reliable due to the presence of measurement errors.
 Thus, if a single syndrome measurement is performed and the decoding is carried out based on the syndrome, the decoding accuracy significantly gets worse.
 In this situation, it is possible to suppress performance deterioration due to measurement errors by repeating the syndrome measurement multiple times (in this study, $d$ times).
 Then, we decode $X$ and $Z$ errors separately based on the obtained syndrome in spacetime.
-In the case of the noise model where probabilities of data errors and measurement errors occurring are assumed to be independently and identically distributed (i.i.d.), i.e., phenomenological noise model, we can estimate the most likely errors by minimizing the total number of errors given the syndrome.
-However, under the circuit-level noise, the probabilities of data errors and measurement errors occurring are not identical because the way errors occur and propagate differs for each qubit.
+In the case of a noise model where probabilities of data errors and measurement errors occurring are assumed to be independently and identically distributed (i.i.d.), i.e., phenomenological noise model, we can estimate the most likely errors by minimizing the total number of errors given the syndrome.
+However, under the circuit-level noise, the probabilities of cumulative data errors and measurement errors for each round, i.e., the probabilities that edges in the decoding graph are triggered, are not identical because the way errors occur and propagate differs for each qubit.
 Also, they are not independent due to the correlated errors caused by entangling gates.
 Therefore, to identify the most likely errors, it is necessary to estimate the errors based on an actual error probability distribution.